 Finally, the third option- just use a small 1/2 quart cooking pot to heat the wax.

-Before you start let me say that Paraffin wax is EXTREMELY Flammable and if you're
+Before you start let me say that Paraffin wax is EXTREMELY Flammable and if you're going to heat it over an open flame, take extreme precautions.
+Use the lowest heat setting available and do NOT walk away from the stove.

 If you cannot stick your finger in it without burning your finger- then it's TOO hot and the flowers will scorch.